Counterfactually Evaluating Explanations in Recommender Systems: Methodology

-Note that the above definition focuses on how the top-1 recommended item would change counterfactually because we assume the recommender system only shows the top-1 recommended item to users.
+\para{Remarks.} Note that the above definition focuses on how the top-1 recommended item would change counterfactually because we assume the recommender system only shows the top-1 recommended item to users.
 One can easily extend it to top-K recommended items if one is interested in the scenario in which users are shown multiple recommended items from the ranking list simultaneously.
+In addition, there might exist other counterfactual definitions, \eg one can look at the rank difference rather than score difference.
+It is impossible to explore and examine all of them in depth within the page limit of a single paper.